Skip to next element

 Healthy Self-Care Goals

-It’s not healthy, physically or mentally, to beat ourselves up when we don’t meet our set resolutions, so let’s talk about some easily achievable goals that should help both your mental and physical health.
+It’s not healthy, physically or mentally, to beat ourselves up when we don’t exactly meet our set goals, so let’s talk about some easily achievable goals that should help both your mental and physical health.

 1. Prioritize Activities That Make You Happy

 We all have busy schedules whether it’s work, school, or family, but carving out time for yourself is an important part of mental health.
-Usually, resolutions focus on being productive and “grinding” so you can achieve your overall goals, but it’s important to pace yourself and think about what’s sustainable long term.
+Usually, goals focus on "grinding" and being productive, but it’s important to pace yourself and think about what’s sustainable long term.

 Whether it’s setting up an hour on your calendar to meditate, turning off your phone and picking up that new fiction book that’s been on the table for months, or making sure family movie night happens at least once a week, prioritizing these activities is a great goal.
 These hobbies outside of typical “productive work” can help add balance to your life if you're stressed.